adcimon/cheatsheets/streaming/README.md

   * The first byte `0x64` (100) corresponds to profile `High Profile`.
   * The second byte `0x0c` matchs to `Constrained`.
   * The third byte `0x34` (52) corresponds to level `5.2`.

+### HEVC/H.265

+[High Efficiency Video Coding (HEVC)](https://en.wikipedia.org/wiki/High_Efficiency_Video_Coding), also known as H.265, is a video compression standard designed as a successor to the widely used [AVC/H.264](https://en.wikipedia.org/wiki/Advanced_Video_Coding).
+In comparison to AVC, HEVC offers from 25% to 50% better data compression at the same level of video quality, or substantially improved video quality at the same bit rate.
+It supports resolutions up to 8192x4320, including 8K UHD.

 ## Transport